vmware-tanzu/community-edition/docs/site/content/docs/latest/_index.md

 ## Overview

 VMware Tanzu Community Edition enables the creation of application platforms.
-Application platforms are infrastructure, tooling, and services that foster a viable location to run applications and enable positive developer experiences.

 Tanzu Community Edition does this by leveraging [Cluster API](https://cluster-api.sigs.k8s.io/) to provide declarative deployment and management of Kubernetes clusters.
 Kubernetes